-My wife, son and I visited some college friends this past Memorial Day weekend at their home in Michigan.
+My wife, son and I visited some college friends this past Memorial Day weekend at their home.
 And as he’s done every year for the past three years, Quinn took to the swimming pool like — well, a fish to water — getting a little braver each time.

 On this particular day, the pool was filled with kids from four (Quinn’s age) to 17, as well as the occasional 40-year-old parent.
 I had just exited the pool, showered, dressed and returned to the pool deck when I saw Quinn hanging onto an inflatable chair rather precariously.
 I yelled to him, “Quinn, you’re not supposed to be on that one.
 Get to the inner tube.”
 He obliged, knowing he’d just been busted for not heeding earlier instructions on which floatation devices were permissible and which ones were not.